 Cryptocurrencies have roots at the fringes of society.
-They've infamously been sought as ransom payment or used to make illegal purchases because transactions aren't traceable by conventional means.
+They've infamously been sought as ransom payment or used to make illegal purchases because transactions aren't traceable by conventional means, although they do leave digital traces.

 Cryptocurrencies are "non-governmental digital assets that are widely tradeable," said James Angel, an associate professor at Georgetown University in Washington D.C., who studies financial technology.
 Since Bitcoin — perhaps the best known type of cryptocurrency — was first suggested in 2008, many variations have emerged.
 There are now thousands of cryptocurrencies.